 - Porridge, oats, pancakes

-- Macaroni cheese, champ, mashed potato and gravy, chicken and leek pie
+- Macaroni cheese, mashed potatoes, chicken and leek pie

 - Yummy stews – as long as any meat isn’t too chewy